downtown Charleston homes and architecture

 Facing the harbor along East Battery Street is famed Battery Row, a line of towering waterfront mansions that represent the heyday of Charleston's visual splendor.
 Homes here range in origin from 1809 to 1920, and display a mix of styles from Italian Renaissance Revival to Art Deco.
 On rooftops supported by an assortment of Ionic and Tower-of-the-winds columns and pedimented pavillions, Charlestonians stood watching the firing on Fort Sumter that began the Civil War, and in still imbedded in a dormer room at number 9 East Battery are remains of a Confederate cannon that exploded and landed in the house.

-Preservation Society of Charleston: Fall Tour of Homes: September 25 – October 26, 2008.
+Preservation Society of Charleston: 40th Annual Fall Tours of Homes and Gardens, October 6 – 30, 2016 Thursdays, Fridays,Saturdays, and Sundays.
 This five week event is possible only as a result of the generosity of owners of historic properties, loyal Society members, and dedicated volunteers.
 Please join us as we share the unique heritage of this National Historic Landmark city with you.
+Tickets are $45 and a special three day weekend rate of $120.
+Call for more information (843) 722-4630.

 Father west, Church and Meeting Streets are dominated by the colonial-era single and double houses for which Charleston is so well known.
 The single house features a multi-story construction, one room wide, usually with gabled roof, sideways to the street.
 Along the southwest face of the house is a full-length columned porch, or piazza, which is entered by a door on the street, and from the piazza, a center door leads into the house.
 This construction was intended for no other purpose than keeping the house cool, as prevailing southwest winds would sweep the house end-to-end, while the piazza roof would shade windows from the sun.